 Here’s a great example of this from Instagram fitness and nutrition guru, Marie Wold.
 In this newsletter, she gave a quick summary of the topic at hand, included a clear call to action, and led you to her most recent YouTube video; a tactic that has led her to 201k followers on Instagram and 34,000 subscribers to her YouTube channel.

 Finally, two things your nutrition business needs that is like all others is search engine optimization (SEO) and online advertising.
 SEO is necessary to make sure your website gets found when someone does an internet search with terms related to what you are offering.
 If you are a meal replacement shake business based in Chicago, Illinois and I do an internet search for “meal replacement shakes in Chicago,” your business name better come up on page 1 of the search.
 If it doesn’t, you are missing out on an incredible amount of potential customers since people rarely go to page 2 or page 3 of internet search results.

 To improve your SEO, you will either have to do a ton of research on how to implement it yourself or simply pay someone to help you.
 This is money well spent though since there’s no point in having a great business if no one can find it online.

 Online advertising is also a great way to get more people directed to your website as well.
 From Facebook ads to Google AdWords, there are a multitude of ways to go about advertising online.
 Just do your research and set a budget that works for you.
 Again, this will be money well spent that will be returned to your pocket in the form of completed online orders.

 Now that you know everything about getting your online nutrition business started, it’s time to get to it!
-Carefully pick your web host, design your website, ensure that you have credibility in the field of nutrition, network with other businesses, get social, get help with implementing SEO, and pay for some online advertising.
-Your business might take awhile to get started (all the good ones do!) but with lots of luck and hard work, I know it will be a major success!
+Carefully pick your Ecommerce platform, design your website, ensure that you have credibility in the field of nutrition, network with other businesses, get social, get help with implementing SEO, and pay for some online advertising.
+Your business might take a while to get started (all the good ones do!) but with lots of luck and hard work, I know it will be a major success!